cli/cli/docs/project-layout.md

 To illustrate how GitHub CLI works in its typical mode of operation, let's build the project, run a command, and talk through which code gets run in order.

-1. `go run script/build.go` - Makes sure all external Go depedencies are fetched, then compiles the `cmd/gh/main.go` file into a `bin/gh` binary.
+1. `go run script/build.go` - Makes sure all external Go dependencies are fetched, then compiles the `cmd/gh/main.go` file into a `bin/gh` binary.
 2. `bin/gh issue list --limit 5` - Runs the newly built `bin/gh` binary (note: on Windows you must use backslashes like `bin\gh`) and passes the following arguments to the process: `["issue", "list", "--limit", "5"]`.